Reasoning Limitations of Multimodal Large Language Models. A Case Study of Bongard Problems: Conclusions

 \section{Conclusions}

-In this paper, we investigate the reasoning capabilities of proprietary and open-access MLLMs using BPs as a case study.
+This paper investigates the reasoning capabilities of proprietary and open-access MLLMs using BPs as a case study.
 Despite rapid progress, MLLMs still exhibit significant reasoning limitations.
-Across all proposed answer generation strategies, the best-performing model managed to solve only 22 out of 100 synthetic BPs.
-Performance moderately improves when dealing with real-world concepts, as demonstrate the results on the \hoi and \openworld datasets.
-However, the models still struggle to leverage additional multimodal data and effectively utilize the dialog context window.
+Across all proposed answer generation strategies, the best-performing model solved only $22$ out of $100$ synthetic BPs.
+On the other hand, model performance improved moderately with real-world concepts, as shown by the results on \hoi and \openworld.
 To delve deeper into the performance discrepancies between synthetic and real-world domains, we introduced \rwr, a new BP dataset designed to represent concepts from synthetic BPs via real-world images.
 Focused experiments with this dataset suggest that the models' weak performance on synthetic BPs is not domain-specific but rather indicative of broader limitations in their reasoning abilities.
+Specifically, MLLMs struggle with recognizing abstract concepts, fail to benefit from a human-like multi-image reasoning approach, demonstrate limitations in utilizing context window effectively, and require further work to consistently integrate text and vision modalities at the answer generation step.
 On a positive note, experiments conducted in three binary classification settings show that some models achieve encouraging results, suggesting that current limitations may be overcome with future advancements.